pbloem/profane-tmesis/if-croesus-goes-to-war.md

 "He was taken by Gordias.
 One of your slaves.
 You beat him almost to death a few years before, when you caught him stealing on the day of Ana's funeral."

 "Gordias?
 There is no sense in that.
 He was sold off.
-Midas made sure that he would end up in Byzantium at least.
+Midas made sure that he would end up in Byzantion at least.
 Are you suggesting he escaped?
 That his desire for revenge was so strong that he made it all the way back to Illyria to torment me by taking my son?
 All that for a simple beating?"

 "No, I'm not saying that.
 Just that Gordias was the man who took your son.
 It would help, if you accepted that slaves are never as loyal as they seem.
 Your slaves had secrets from you."